cynthia-ctm/cynthia-ctm/README.md

 - 👋 Hi, I’m @cynthia-ctm
 -
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning python
 -
 <!---
 cynthia-ctm/cynthia-ctm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.